sl66617n/KMeans_Hadoop_MapReduce/README.md

 This project uses Amazon Web Service (AWS) in order to do a cloud based Map Reduce task.
 The MapReduce program that is being used is Hadoop.

-There are three parts in this project:
+There are three parts:

   - What is MapReduce and what it does?
-  - Java code and upload to the cluster.
+  - Java code
   - Executing/loading task on to the cloud infrastructure (AWS)

 ---